 While you will fly into Cusco to begin your Machu Picchu trip, I recommend saving your Cusco city time until the end of your trip and heading first to the Sacred Valley and Machu Picchu.
 Not only is this becoming more of a preferred route due to altitude sickness abatement, it also flows really well in my opinion.
 If you plan your trip this way, you will see the fertile lands of Sacred Valley, Moras, Moray, Pisaq (all around 9,500 feet in elevation), then Ollyantaytambo and then Machu Picchu (7,874 feet) and the Inca sites get bigger and better as you go.

 Finishing the journey in Cusco at 11,154 feet last helps you acclimatize and enjoy the city more instead of huffing and puffing with every step.
 And you can also appreciate the cuisine, stonework and energy of the city as well as be more engaged at the museums after having experienced the region first.
 Many clients of mine have been surprised to learn just how high Cusco is, and the elevation can even hamper travel for some so be sure to check with your doctor about traveling at such a high elevation.

 Visiting Machu Picchu in the best way depends on your individual travel style and interests.
 Our team at AdventureSmith Explorations can help you do just that with all your needs in mind.
-Contact us to learn more about our Peru travel options.
+Get started by browsing our curated Machu Picchu trips below, then contact us to learn more and book.